tytydraco/ExamineScraper/supplements/tongkat-ali.md

 8.1

-Propanolol
+Propranolol

-Propanolol is a non-selective beta-blocker that is sometimes uesd to treat hypertension.
-After consumption of a water-extract of Eurycoma Longifolia at 200mg alongside propanolol, it was found that Eurycoma Longifolia significantly reduced the bioavailability and actions of propanolol.[51]
+Propranolol is a non-selective beta-blocker that is sometimes uesd to treat hypertension.
+After consumption of a water-extract of Eurycoma Longifolia at 200mg alongside propranolol, it was found that Eurycoma Longifolia significantly reduced the bioavailability and actions of propranolol.[51]
 This study noted a decreased AUC of 28.7%, a decreased Cmax of 42.02% and a delayed Tmax of 86% and used these results paired with a insignificantly different elimination half-life to conclude that it was inhibition at the level of absorption.
 The authors hypothesized P-glycoprotein induction but did not validate this with evidence.[51]

-Eurycoma Longifolia may hinder the absorption and efficacy of Propanolol
+Eurycoma Longifolia may hinder the absorption and efficacy of Propranolol

 9.